Skip to main content

 3 mentions Positive Neutral Negative

-The humor in the game is generally well-received, with players finding the gameplay amusing and the absurdity of certain elements, like poorly rendered scary images, to be comical.
-However, the experience is somewhat marred by numerous bugs that detract from the overall enjoyment.
+The humor in the game is generally well-received, with players finding the gameplay amusing and certain elements, like the absurdity of poorly rendered scary images and the concept of a funny alien clone, to be entertaining.
+However, the experience is somewhat marred by numerous bugs that detract from the overall comedic effect.

 • “Gameplay is funny, however, it is marred by numerous bugs.”